smartemission/smartemission/README.md

 # smartemission

+**NB all resources/software here is now being moved to a new GitHub Organization for SE: https://github.com/smartemission**

 *"The Smart Emission Data Platform assembles, processes and unlocks sensor data for* *Air Quality, Sound, and Meteo from citizen-based sensor networks."*